-I’ve been seeing a lot of picture book manuscripts that are what I’ll call Flight of Imagination.
+I’ve been seeing a lot of fantasy picture book manuscripts that are what I’ll call Flight of Imagination.
 A kid is either dreaming or out playing and the plot of the book deals with them having an adventure based largely in their imagination.
-An example would be something like:

 Johnny headed out into his backyard…

 …only it turned into a swamp full of menacing alligators!

 And this continues for the duration of the fantasy picture book, until Johnny is safe and snug at last, back in the real world.

 Now, there’s nothing wrong with this type of story.
 In fact, my brilliant client Bethanie Murguia makes great use of a child’s active imagination in her upcoming picture book ZOE GETS READY, out from Scholastic in a few weeks.
 But books about imagination should include more substance than simply the fruits of a child’s fantasy playtime.
 Imagination is a sales hook and a universal element for picture books, but it shouldn’t be the only one.